turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 };
 ```

-Now, we're ready to deploy our smart-contract and to interact with it!
+Now, we're ready to deploy our smart contract and interact with it!

-## Deploying smart-contracts using hardhat console
+## Deploying smart contracts using Hardhat console

-To deploy our smart-contract and to interact with it, we're gonna be using an interactive JavaScript console provided by hardhat, which is called hardhat console.
-Hardhat console is geared more towards providing us with quick local development and testing environment.
+To deploy our smart contract and to interact with it, we're gonna be using an interactive JavaScript console provided by Hardhat, which is called Hardhat console.
+Hardhat console is geared more towards providing us with quick local development and testing environment than writing scripts to do the same.

 {% hint style="info" %}
 Ensure that the local Avalanche network outlined in the `Setup a local Avalanche network using Avash` tutorial is running properly.
-Follow that other tutorial to completion, however do not exit the Avash console after running the Lua script.
+Follow that other tutorial to completion, however, do not exit the Avash console after running the Lua script.
 Leave it running & in a separate terminal window, follow these instructions.
 {% endhint %}

-To fire up the hardhat console, we use:
+To fire up the Hardhat console, we use:

 ```
 npx hardhat console